Dave-featherstone/bad-password-generator/README.md

 - Vulnerable dependancies
 - Insecure Coding

-Also it's a stupid idea for an app as well.
+Also it's a stupid idea for an app as well and I'm not a professional coder.